ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 ### Select the Switch

 Click on the **Switch (networked)** group in the **Hierarchy** to select it.
-Note that you will need to select the entire group, not just the cube inside of it, because the entire group is what the `Switch` variable we defined earlier refers to.
+Note that you will need to select the entire group, not just the cube inside of it, because the entire group is what the `Switch` variable you defined earlier refers to.

 ![Selected Switch Object](../img/LightBulb/updates/SelectedSwitchObject.png){: .image-frame .center loading="lazy" }